BlogH-01

 Practice better posture.
 It’s easy to slouch during a long commute, but slouching is terrible for your body.
 Research found that slouching can lead to chronic fatigue and even make you feel depressed.
 Not to mention, sitting properly while driving or using public transportation is much safer.
 Check out this article for some helpful tips.

-P.S.
-Be sure to also stretch before and after your commute to help prevent any sore muscles and promote better blood flow.
+Also, be sure to stretch before and after your commute to help prevent sore muscles and promote better blood flow.

 Bring a change of shoes.
 Driving in professional work attire can be uncomfortable – especially for your feet!
 Bring a change of comfortable shoes to keep in your car and put them on before hitting the road.
 If you feel comfortable, your commute will be much more pleasant!

 Your work commute doesn’t have to make you miserable and unhealthy.
-With a few tweaks and a bit of preparation, you can make your daily commute a more pleasant and healthier part of your workday.
+With a few tweaks and a bit of preparation, you can make it a more pleasant and healthier part of your workday.

 How long is your commute to work?
 Comment below!